 CHASSIS AND BODY WORKSHOPSFor the dedicated chassis restorers and coachbuilders, if the results aren't perfect, the job isn't finished, it’s that simple.
-Whether a hand-build classic or the repair of a modern Aston Martin, the standards are exacting: from the fitting of a door 'just so' to the cutting of millimetre-perfect aluminium shapes.
+Whether a hand-build classic restoration or the repair of a modern Aston Martin, the standards are exacting: from the fitting of a door 'just so' to the cutting of millimetre-perfect aluminium shapes.

 That means we have unparalleled experience of working with almost the entire range of Aston Martins, from the classic DB2 through to V8s and the Virage.